-The panel should hear face-to-face information from the complainant, the subject and any relevant third parties in the immediate time after receiving a complaint or appeal.
-Some notes on the key elements of this information should be taken and retained.
+They should then seek further information from the subject of the complaint and if desired, the complainant and any relevant third parties.
+If they do, some notes on the key elements of this information should be taken and retained.

 Following this stage the panel may: